LaVie024/comfyui-lopi999-nodes/README.md

 # comfyui-lopi999-nodes
-A collection of some nodes I got Deepseek and ChatGPT to make.
-Mildly useful for some randomness and a scheduler.
+Utility nodes for some randomness in your workflows, like random latent sizes.
+Also includes two schedulers that can be used with any KSampler node.

 # Node List